konstellation-io/website/content/en/docs/KRE/getting_started/core_concepts.md

 ### Workflows

-A Workflow is a sequence of tasks that processes an incoming message from the external world and returns a response.
-Each task is a node of a graph that takes an input message and generates an output.
+A Workflow is a sequence of tasks that process an incoming message from the external world and return a response.
+Each task is envisioned as a node that takes an input message and generates an output.
 You can add as many nodes as you need to your workflow.

-A workflow is composed by an entrypoint and as many nodes as you need to fulfill the workflow.
+A workflow is composed by an entrypoint and as many nodes as you need to fulfill the desired solution.
 The workflow defines how the nodes are interconected and how the information will flow from one node to another.

 ### Nodes

 A node is an isolated process inside a workflow.
-It can be code in `python` or in `goLang` and they are designed to be scalable and asyncronous.
-Each node is deployed in a separed pod inside the cluster and is connected to other nodes through an event broker.
+They can be coded in `Python` or in `GoLang` and are designed to be scalable and asyncronous.
+Each node is deployed in a separated pod inside the cluster and they are connected to other nodes through an event broker.